-Tacy Lincoln heads into her third year as an associate director of athletics at Saint Michael's College in 2017-18 following her hire in August 2015.
+Tacy Lincoln heads into her fourth year as an associate director of athletics at Saint Michael's College in 2018-19 following her hire in August 2015.
 A University of Vermont graduate who spent more than 30 years employed by her alma mater in various capacities, Lincoln is responsible primarily for NCAA compliance and sport supervision.

 In her position at Saint Michael's, Lincoln brought a wealth of knowledge in the area of compliance from UVM, having served as NCAA compliance coordinator between 2007 and 2015.
 Lincoln was responsible for overseeing a comprehensive athletic compliance program that helped UVM's coaches, student-athletes and Athletic Department personnel adhere to NCAA, America East Conference and Hockey East rules and regulations.
 During her tenure, she was also the academic coordinator for the men's basketball program.